You are here:

 One of the important statutory criteria BFPPs, CPOs and ILOs must meet is performing all appropriate inquiry prior to purchasing property.
 Performing "all appropriate inquiries" (AAI) is the process of evaluating a property’s environmental conditions and assessing potential liability for any contamination.

-EPA published a final rule on standards and practices for all appropriate inquiries (PDF) (44 pp, 342 K, About PDF) in the Federal Register on November 1, 2005.
-More information is available on EPA’s All Appropriate Inquiries website.
+EPA published a final rule on standards and practices for all appropriate inquiries (PDF) (44 pp, 342 K, About PDF) in the November 1, 2005 Federal Register.
+The Final Rule was updated on December 30, 2013 to reference the latest version of ASTM’s International’s voluntary standard for conducting a Phase I environmental site assessment (ASTM E1527-13) (78 Fed.
+Reg.
+79,319 (PDF)) (6 pp, 235 K, About PDF).
+More information on AAI is available on EPA’s All Appropriate Inquiries website

 A BFPP or CPO must not be "affiliated" with any other person who is potentially liable for response costs.
 Affiliations include: